microsoft/pi-azure-recipes/01_iot/readme.md

 1. Give your resource group a name

+1. Select a Location that is located near you

+1. Select *F1: Free* for the pricing tier
+    > Note: You can only have one free tier active per account

 1. The IoT Hub should now appear in the *Azure IoT Hub* tab

 1. Open the command palette, search for and select **Azure IoT Hub: Copy IoT Hub Connection String**